thisconnect/planet/README.md

 ##### Options

-  - `limit` - the maximum amount of concurent client connections.
+  - `limit` - the maximum amount of concurrent client connections.
   Defaults to 200.